AndrewTkachuk42/react-native-android-bar-styler/README.md

 # react-native-android-bar-styler

-This library allows you to style both system bars on android.
+A React Native library for styling Android system bars (status bar and navigation bar) with the new architecture (Turbo Modules).
+This library provides a simple way to customize the appearance of both system bars on Android devices.

+> **Note**: This library only works with the new React Native architecture and is Android-only.

+## Requirements

+- React Native 0.71.0 or higher
+- New Architecture enabled
+- Android only (no effect on iOS)

 ## Installation